-The style review of the value and growth indexes is conducted at the end of May and November, coinciding with the May annual full country index review and the November quarterly index review of the underlying MSCI Global Investable Market Country Indexes.
+The style review of the value and growth indexes is conducted at the end of May and November, coinciding with the May and November index review of the underlying MSCI Global Investable Market Country Indexes.

 During the style review, new value and growth z-scores are calculated for the pro forma MSCI Global Investable Market Country Index constituents and, after applying the buffer rules, securities are allocated to the value and growth indexes, targeting 50% of the free float-adjusted market capitalization within each MSCI Market Index as outlined in Section 2.